tarunjgn833/Projections/README.md

 - Node.js 20.9.0 and npm (for local deployment)

 ## Configuration
-Create a `.env` file in the root directory with the following variables (adjust as needed):
+Create a `.env` file in the root directory with the following variables (already provided for this project):
 ```
 PORT=3000
 DB_NAME=projections_db